jacquessham/california_rent/README.md

 <br>

 ## Tools and preparation
 In this project, I will use Python and Plotly for visualization.
 Luckily, Plotly has a feature to draw borders based on FIPS (Federal Information Processing Standards) defined by the US government.
-That means if you have the county's FIPS, Plotly could draw the border automatically.
+That means if you have the county's FIPS, Plotly could draw the border automatically. <br>

+The jupyter notebook for EDA could be found [here](EDA.ipynb)

 ## Data Cleansing and Implementation
 The data set consists some posts outside of California.
 But since that subset accounts less than 1% of the whole data set, I excluded those posts and focus on California. <br>